truongnat/services-mp3-downloader/README.md

 ## Legal Notice

 This application is for educational and personal use only.
-Users are responsible for complying with the terms of service of SoundCloud and YouTube, as well as applicable copyright laws.
+Users are responsible for complying with the terms of service of SoundCloud, as well as applicable copyright laws.
 Only download content you have the right to download.

 ## License